 Click on the link to see the latest MTN Uganda data package deals on their website.

 As you can see MTN is much more expensive or let’s say gives less value for money than Africell.
-This is because Africell has a weaker network.
-But let’s look at Airtel.
+This is because Africell has a weaker 3G/4G network.
+But let’s look at Airtel prepaid sim cards.

-Just like the other mobile internet operator an Airtel sim card also costs 2,000 UGX and they also have daily, weekly and monthly bundles.
+Just like the other mobile internet operators a prepaid Airtel sim card also costs 2,000 UGX.
+And they also have daily, weekly and monthly data bundles.
 Here are some of the most common ones I would recommend:

 - 15,000 UGX = 4 GB data for 1 week - ($4.2)